WildernessLabs/Documentation/docs/Netduino/Input_Output/Onboard_Button_+_LED/index.md

 The onboard Button is available via `Pins.ONBOARD_BTN` enumeration, and if not bound to either an `InputPort` or `OutputPort`, will reset the Netduino by default when pressed.
 To disable it, simple assign a port to it.

 Note that the Netduino also has a white power LED indicating the board is powered.
 Boards that are network enabled, such as the N2+, N3 Ethernet, or N3 WiFi also have a network LED that lights up to indicate network traffic.

+## Netduino.Foundation PushButton and PwmLed

+Both the onboard button and LED can be controlled via the Netduino.Foundation [`PushButton`](http://netduino.foundation/API/Sensors/Buttons/PushButton/) and [`PwmLed`](http://netduino.foundation/API/LEDs/PwmLed/) classes, respectively.
+These classes provide a modern, clean API for interacting with these peripherals.

+This guide is provided for information on accessing it via the low-level .NET MicroFramework classes.

 ## InputPort and OutputPort